alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 Please log in with username `firstname.lastname` and password `password`.

 ![](images/VM_arrived.png)

+When you get to this screen, it is important that you select the "Use default config" option.

 Applications can be accessed through Terminal or right click on desktop (top left) and: